 Thermostat energizes appropriate signals to the dissipation board based on operation mode.
 The dissipation board energizes G output, which energizes the fan relay on the PCB to complete the circuit to the indoor blower motor.
-The dissipation board opens switches for W and Y. This de-energizes signals going to electric heat and outdoor compressor which opens the electric heat relay(s).
+The dissipation board opens switches for W and Y. This de-energizes signals going to heat and outdoor compressor.